 - (a) All significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to adversely affect the registrant's ability to record, process, summarize and report financial information; and - (b) Any fraud, whether or not material, that involves management or other employees who have a significant role in the registrant's internal control over financial reporting.

-/s/ Shawn A. Jenkins Shawn A. Jenkins Chief Executive Officer (Principal executive officer)
+Is/ Raymond A. August Raymond A. August President and Chief Executive Officer (Principal executive officer)

 CERTIFICATION PURSUANT TO SECTION 302 OF THE SARBANES-OXLEY ACT OF 2002